loutee/java-uog/README.md

 MyFirstJavaProgram.java		- A hello world program
-AreasAndVolumes.java		- A class showing a variable declaration TernaryOperatorsDemo.java	- A program showing a ternary operator
+AreasAndVolumes.java		- A class showing a variable declaration TernaryOperatorsDemo.java	- A program showing a ternary operator DoWhileExample.java			- A program showing a do while loop

 # hands-on